fieldtrip/website/getting_started/besa.md

     cfg.trialfun   = 'trialfun_besa';
     cfg            = ft_definetrial(cfg);

-where 'trialfun_besa' is a self-specified Matlab function for conditional selection of data segments or trials of interest.
-See below and [this wiki page](/example/making_your_own_trialfun_for_conditional_trial_definition) for examples.
+where 'trialfun_besa' is a self-specified MATLAB function for conditional selection of data segments or trials of interest.
+See below and [this page](/example/making_your_own_trialfun_for_conditional_trial_definition) for examples.

     % read and preprocess the data
     cfg.continuous = 'yes';
     cfg.channel    = 'all';
     data           = ft_preprocessing(cfg);

 Note that filtering, re-referencing, etcetera can be performed at the preprocessing stage.
 Type 'help ft_preprocessing' to get an overview of the possibilities.
 Now that the raw data is in the MATLAB environment it becomes possible, as shown below, to use ft_databrowser to browse through the raw segmented data.
-See also [this wiki page](/tutorial/visual_artifact_rejection) for a number of strategies on how to inspect and clean up the data from artifacts.
+See also [this page](/tutorial/visual_artifact_rejection) for a number of strategies on how to inspect and clean up the data from artifacts.

     % visually inspect the data
     cfg            = [];